-The continental divide is a one of a kind geographic feature: it separates the water drainages that ultimately flow to the Pacific Ocean, from those that flow to the Atlantic.
+The continental divide is a one-of-a-kind geographic feature: it separates the water drainages that flow to the Pacific and Atlantic oceans.
 The divide runs from Alaska to Panama.
-The Continental Divide section of the Sawatch range contains eight of Colorado’s 20 highest peaks.
-These mountains are known for being high, massive, rocky and yet relatively gentle in contour.
-This range contains some of Colorado’s more well-known peaks, including the Mount of the Holy Cross, which is known for its distinctive snow formations.
 The famous 10th Mountain Division of the US Army used to make its home nearby at Camp Hale.
-Lucky students may encounter elk, mule deer or even moose.
+Students may encounter elk, mule deer or even moose.
 This area is rich with lush alpine lakes and streams, and seemingly infinite rolling ridge line.

 The Maroon Bells-Snowmass Wilderness is located in the rugged Elk Mountains of Colorado.
-This area is known as a difficult region of Colorado to travel in as the mountains block major roads.
-Many of the roads traversing the area require the use of four wheel drive and are accessible only after the snow melts.
 The Elk Mountains rise 9,000 feet above the Roaring Fork Valley.
-The mountains are known for their red coloring, spectacular wild flowers and for the huge aspen groves that grow on their shoulders.
+The mountains are known for their red coloring, spectacular wildflowers and for the huge aspen groves that grow along the mountainsides.

-In Northern Colorado seated between Rocky Mountain National Park and the Medicine Bow Range of Wyoming lies the Rawah Wilderness.
-Glaciated valleys, wildflowers and alpine lakes in the foreground and the peaks of RMNP in the background make for stunning vistas.
-“Rawah” is a Ute term meaning “wild place.”
+In Northern Colorado seated between Rocky Mountain National Park and the Medicine Bow Range, lies the Rawah Wilderness.
+Glaciated valleys, wildflowers and alpine lakes lie in the foreground while the rugged peaks of Rocky Mountain National Park can be spotted in the background.
+Rawah is a Ute term meaning “wild place.”

 The Sangre de Cristo Mountains are the southernmost subrange of the Rocky Mountains.
-The name means “blood of Christ” in Spanish and is thought to have come from the reddish hues seen on snowfields when the sun is rising or setting, known as alpenglow.
-The Sangres contain several wilderness areas such as the Green Mountain Wilderness Area, and are also known for some unusual geological features like the Crestone Needle or The Great Sand Dunes National Park and Preserve.
-This remote area is high and rugged enough to challenge any group of Outward Bound students.
+The name means “blood of Christ” in Spanish and is thought to have come from the reddish hues seen on snowfields when the sun is rising or setting.
+The Sangres contain several Wilderness areas such as the Green Mountain Wilderness Area.
+They are also known for some several geologic wonders including the Crestone Needle and Great Sand Dunes National Park.